 There are a few other changes you should be aware of.

 The first change the FSMTB has posted for 2017 did not concern content on the actual exam.
 Previously, the FSMTB did not have educational requirements for MBLEx applicants.
-This change occurred July 1st, 2017.
+This change occurred on July 1st, 2017.
 The FSMTB website now states:

 “Effective July 1, 2017, candidates seeking access to the Massage & Bodywork Licensing Examination (MBLEx) will be required to substantiate enrollment in or having received their education from a massage therapy educational program that is approved or recognized by the state board or agency authorized to regulate massage therapy in the state in which the school is located.
 In the event the massage therapy board/agency does not approve or recognize education programs, approval or recognition from the relevant state department of education or like agency, in the state which the school is located, shall apply.
 In the event of a conflict between the state board/agency and department of education, the approval or recognition of the massage therapy board/agency shall prevail.”

-The second change is that the FSMTB will no longer post recommended/reference reading list for the MBLEx content.
+The second change is that the FSMTB will no longer provide a recommended/reference reading list for the MBLEx content.
 This means the exam content can come from multiple texts and sources.
 Truthfully, I think it always did.
 The prior exam content was not explicitly bound to just the FSMTB’s recommended reading list.

 There is one more change I want you to be aware of in 2019.
 There is no longer a numeric score given at the end of the exam, such as 630.
 The exam now is PASS/FAIL.
-The report will show pass/fail and how the candidate performed in each of the exam content areas (good, borderline, or poor).
-You can learn more about my thought on this here.
+The final score report will show pass/fail and how the candidate performed in each of the exam content areas (good, borderline, or poor).
+You can learn more about my thoughts on this here.